 Part 2.
 Best Methods to Get Spotify Runkeeper Offline

-If you’re ready to go, the process of playing Spotify music on Runkeeper is simple.
+If you’re ready to go, the process of playing music on Runkeeper is simple.
 From here, you can set up your playlist for your running.
-However, Runkeeper will use lots of data usage for playing music from Spotify while you’re running outside.
+However, Runkeeper will use lots of data usage for playing music while you’re running outside.
 So, the ideal way to use Spotify with Runkeeper is to download your running playlists in advance.

 To download music from Spotify, there are a few methods you could use.
 If you’re an active subscriber to Spotify, you could directly download the music you want to listen to while running.
 If not, you could try to use a Spotify music downloader to save your favorite songs from Spotify then sync them to your device.

-Option 1: Enjoy Runkeeper Spotify Offline with Premium
+2.1 Enjoy Runkeeper Spotify Offline with Premium

 Step 1.
 Launch Spotify on your phone or tablet and go to the playlist, album, or podcast you want to download.